 truth about Covid-19...
 Go

 To get to the truth about “orthodox medicine”, “alternative medicine”, medical science, nutrition, diets, supplements, health matters, and practically anything else related to humans, above all:

 Indeed, it was none other than Albert Einstein, PhD, (1879–1955), who warned:

 “Unthinking respect for authority is the greatest enemy of truth.”

 Because it is not uncommon, as Einstein was well aware of, for official authorities and acclaimed experts to omit, ignore, or even suppress facts (sound scientific evidence).

 Today, this is a familiar reality across virtually the entire field of science.
-Both modern medicine as well as non-orthodox alternative medicine with all its many sub divisions, such as the domain of nutritional supplements among the health industry, are no exceptions to this routine practice.
+Both modern medicine as well as “unorthodox medicine” (or holistic medicine) with all its many sub divisions, such as the domain of nutritional supplements among the health industry, are no exceptions to this routine practice.

 Marcia Angell, MD, a former longtime editor of The New England Journal of Medicine, one of the most prestigious medical journals in the world, concluded in sadness: